plateau in 30 Seconds

 Real-World Contexts

-• Hit a plateau
+• Hit a training plateau.

-• Break the plateau
+• Resilience of the plateau ecosystem.

-• Reached a plateau
+• Reached a plateau in our efforts.

 Conversation Starters